GooborgStudios/pkgmgmnt/README.md

 ## How do I run it?
 First off, you'll need Python 3, PyQt5, and FBS.
 Python 3 can be installed through your favorite package manager (`brew install python`, `sudo apt install python3`, etc.) or via [download from python.org](https://www.python.org/downloads/).
 Once downloaded, you can run `python3 -m pip install pyqt5 fbs` in the terminal to download the latest PyQt5 and FBS versions.

 You can then run the program by going to the root of this repository and running `fbs run` in the terminal.
 To package and bundle an app, run `fbs freeze` and then `fbs installer`.
+Make sure to `fbs clean` before each freeze.

 ## How can I help?
 Contributions are always welcome!
 Like most repositories, a good start is to look through the issues tab and see what's available.
 Or, if you want to work on something that's never been filed as an issue, simply submit a pull request.